KeYProject/key-docs/docs/devel/Gradle.md

 * **Compile error: Cyclic dependencies**

-  Eclipse does not distinguish between compile- and run-time dependencies, so there exists a cyclic dependency between `key.ui` and the extension packages.
+  Eclipse does not distinguish between compile and runtime dependencies, so there exists a cyclic dependency between `key.ui` and the extension packages.

-  Luckily, eclipse is able to compile if you just re-declare this check as a warning.
+  Luckily, Eclipse is able to compile if you just re-declare this check as a warning.

   Go to *Window -> Preferences -> Java>Compiler>Building" and set *Circular